jordanlove123/Temperature-Control/README.md

 <sup>2</sup> Due to the anti-windup, if |arg1| > 10, it will be set to either -10 or +10

-<sup>3</sup> Arduino variables are stored in program memory while a program is running which is volatile, meaning it is lost when the Arduino loses power.
+<sup>3</sup> When an Arduio program is running, variables are stored in program memory which is volatile, meaning it is lost when the Arduino loses power.
 However, the Arduino also has a non-volatile form of data storage called EEPROM, so if you want to move your controller and disconnect power you won't lose the parameters you found during tuning.
 This memory has a limited number of write cycles though, so use this command sparingly.

-In order to ensure the commands are received correctly, they should be sent a couple times in quick succession because the Arduino only listens on the serial port when it's not performing other calculations.
+Due to an unknown bug in the Arduino code, commands need to be sent multiple times in quick succession in order for them to be properly received.

 ### Serial output